lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added a cross-reference to Section 5.1.1.3 regarding use of OrigPKIMessage to Section 5.1.3.5

-* Fixed some references in Section 5.2.8.3 which broke from RFC2510 to RFC4210
+* Added POP for KEM keys to Section 5.2.8.
+Restructured the section and fixed some references which broke from RFC2510 to RFC4210

 From version 06 -> 07: